smaurice101/readthedocs/docs/source/usage.rst

 **TML is comprised of 3 binaries written in **Go**: `found on Github <https://github.com/smaurice101/transactionalmachinelearning>`_

-a. *Viper* - source - sink binary for Apache Kafka
+a. *Viper* - source - sink binary for Apache Kafka - runs on MAC/Windows/Linux
-b. *HPDE* - AutoML binary for real-time data
+b. *HPDE* - AutoML binary for real-time data - runs on MAC/Windows/Linux
-c. *Viperviz* - Visualization binary for real-time dashboards
+c. *Viperviz* - Visualization binary for real-time dashboards - runs on MAC/Windows/Linux

 .. list-table::